gaskinwang/Plotting/README.md

 # Tutorial
-For A.  With the given **XYZ coordinate values for points** and **attribute values**
+For A.  With the given **xyz coordinate values for points** and **attribute values**
-    for the points, plot a 4D figure and fit a semi-ellipsoid.
+    for the points, the code plots a 4D figure and fit a semi-ellipsoid.

 >   Run *MyPatch.m* which will call functions *ellipsoid_ex2im.m*,
 >   *ellipsoid_im2ex.m*, *ellipsoidfit.m*, *ellipsoidfit_iterative.m*,